01 June 2021

 --Henry David Thoreau

 The term "last mile" or "kilometer," metaphorically speaking, is a familiar one for those in the cable television industry or supply chain management.
-For the cable industry, it's all about getting service to the end-user.
+For cable, it's all about getting service to the end-user.

-Supply chains are about moving goods from a transportation hub to a final destination (e.g., UPS, FedEx, Amazon).
+Supply chains are set up to move goods from transportation hubs to final destinations (e.g., UPS, FedEx, Amazon).

 The big jab